Important COVID-19 Information

 If I already had COVID-19 and recovered, do I still need to get vaccinated?

 Yes.
-While getting the virus does not offer natural immunity, it is unknown how long that immunity will last.
+While getting the virus does offer natural immunity, it is unknown how long that immunity will last.
 However, anyone currently infected with COVID-19 should wait to get vaccinated until after their illness has resolved and after they have met the criteria to discontinue isolation.

 How much will the vaccines costs?